-Plantation shutters are a most-wanted option for interior shutters in Boston.
+Plantation shutters are a popular option for interior shutters in Boston.
 These wood or faux wood window treatments mount on your window frame.

 Plantation shutters provide privacy and light control by pushing up or letting down a bar.
-This bar is mounted between or to the side of the louvers.
+This dowel is fixed between or to the side of the louvers.

-The phrase of “plantation shutter” originated in the South, on account of their sophisticated style and keeping plantation mansions cool when it was muggy.
+The phrase of “plantation shutter” originated in the southern America, on account of their sophisticated style and keeping plantation houses cool when it was muggy.

-People in the western U.S. also refer to this window covering as “California shutters.”
+People in the western U.S. also refer to this shutter as “California shutters.”

-The foundation of this window covering goes as far back as 12th-century Greece, where marble louvers were mounted in stonework.
+The foundation of this window treatment dates back to 12th-century Greece, where marble louvers were mounted in stonework.

-Now, the title typically describes a window covering model with:
+Now, the title commonly describes a window covering type with:

 - Wider louvers—2 ½-inch, 3 ½-inch or 4 ½-inch

 - Standard front-installed tilt bar